Field equation of thermodynamic gravity and galactic rotational curves

 \section{Abstract}

 The rotational velocity curve (RC) of galaxy NGC 3198 is modelled in various theoretical frameworks: Thermodynamic Gravity (TG) is compared to Dark Matter (DM) and Modified Newtonian Dynamics (MOND).
 The nonlinear gravitational field equation of TG is solved using the baryonic mass density as the source of the gravitational field.
-In this paper, first a dissipation motivated numerical method is verified with the help of exact solutions.
-Then, the obtained optimal velocity curve is compared to pseudo-isothermal DM and MOND parametrisations for the RC of the galaxy.
+In this paper, first, a dissipation motivated numerical method is verified with the help of exact solutions.
+Then, the obtained optimal velocity curve is compared to DC14 model DM and MOND EFE (Modified Newtonian Dynamics - External Field Effect aspect) parametrisations for the RC of the galaxy.